People's Action Party: First years in government

-The PAP eventually won the 1959 general election under Lee Kuan Yew's leadership.
+The PAP eventually won the 1959 general election.
 The election was also the first one to produce a fully elected parliament and a cabinet wielding powers of full internal self-government.
-The party has won a majority of seats in every general election since then.
-Lee, who became the first Prime Minister, requested for the release of the PAP left-wing members to form the new cabinet.
+The party has remained in power ever since, winning a majority of seats in every successive general election.
+Lee, who was chosen to be the first Prime Minister after an internal election within the PAP, would eventually helm this post for the next 31 years, requested the British for the release of the left-wing members of the PAP, including the likes of Lim Chin Siong, Fong Swee Suan, Sandrasegaran Woodhull, James Puthucheary and Devan Nair.

+In 1961, the Singapore Trades Union Congress (STUC), which had backed the PAP back in 1959, split into the pro-PAP National Trades Union Congress (NTUC) and the non-affiliated and more leftist Singapore Association of Trade Unions (SATU).
+The SATU collapsed in 1963, following the now PAP-led government's crackdown and detention of its leaders during Operation Coldstore and its subsequent official deregistration on 13 November 1963.
+The NTUC remains as the sole trade union centre in the country today and continues to have a close relationship with the PAP.

 Great Split of 1961

 In 1961, disagreements on the proposed merger plan to form Malaysia and long-standing internal party power struggle led to the split of the left-wing group from the PAP.

-Although the "Communist" faction had been frozen out of ever taking over the PAP, other problems had begun to arise internally.
+Although the "communist" faction had been frozen out of ever taking over the PAP, other problems had begun to arise internally.
 Ong Eng Guan, the former Mayor of the City Council after PAP's victory in the 1957 Singapore City Council election, presented a set of "16 Resolutions" to revisit some issues previously explored by Chin Siong's faction of the PAP: abolishing the PPSO, revising the Constitution, and changing the method of selecting cadre members.

 Although Ong's 16 Resolutions originated from the left-wing faction led by Lim Chin Siong, that faction had only reluctantly asked the PAP leadership to clarify its position on them, as they still thought that the party with Lee Kuan Yew at the helm was a better alternative than Ong who was regarded as mercurial and a tyrant.
 However, Lee took the stance taken by the left-wing PAP members as a lack of confidence in his leadership.
 This issue caused a rift between the "moderate" PAP members (led by Lee) and the "left-wing" faction (led by Lim).

 Ong was then expelled, and he resigned his Assembly seat to challenge the government to a by-election in Hong Lim in April 1961, where he won 73.3% of the vote.
 This was despite the fact that Lee Kuan Yew had made a secret alliance with Fong Chong Pik, the leader of the Communist Party of Malaya (CPM), to get the CPM cadres to support the PAP in the by-election.